 Along with an advanced power mix, SVCE has made clear progress towards meeting the state’s long-term renewable portfolio standard (RPS) procurement mandates through the successful execution of seven long-term power purchase agreements and contracting more than $1 billion in long-term renewable energy resources.
 In addition, SVCE demonstrated strong performance in meeting California’s Resource Adequacy mandates – almost 100% compliance with no penalties.

 Silicon Valley Clean Energy is ensuring that buildings and homes within our community are FutureFit for efficiency, comfort, and safety.
-SVCE is currently working on a Building Decarbonization Joint Action Plan that will be posted on this webpage when completed.
-Check out the programs focused on accelerating high-efficiency, all-electric new construction and retrofits.
+SVCE and developed this Building Decarbonization Joint Action to identify barriers, create a strategic framework and action plan to address building decarbonization.

 Grid Integration & Energy Efficiency